srivishnua-lambdatest/appium-navigation-tracker/README.md

 3. Registers hooks into the test lifecycle to save results
 4. Detects element interactions to better identify screens
 5. Handles different frameworks' specific driver implementations automatically
+6. Automatically identifies test names and spec files from the execution context
+7. Extracts session ID directly from the driver instance

 This approach minimizes the code changes needed while providing reliable navigation tracking.